Rare conservation win: Mountain gorilla population ticks up

+After facing near-extinction, mountain gorillas are slowly rebounding.
+The International Union for Conservation of Nature updated their status from "critically endangered" to "endangered," a more promising, if still precarious, designation.
+There are just over 1,000 of the animals in the wild.

-WASHINGTON (AP) — There are more gorillas in the mist — a rare conservation success story, scientists say.
+WASHINGTON — There are more gorillas in the mist — a rare conservation success story, scientists say.

 After facing near-extinction, mountain gorillas are slowly rebounding.
 On Wednesday, the Switzerland-based International Union for Conservation of Nature updated mountain gorillas’ status from “critically endangered” to “endangered,” a more promising, if still precarious, designation.
 There are now just over 1,000 of the animals in the wild.